awsdocs/aws-certificate-user-guide/doc_source/gs-acm-request-private.md

 + The private CA must be Active, and the CA private key type must be RSA 2048 or RSA 4096\.
 + ACM renews the certificate automatically, if possible, after 11 months\.

 Private certificates issued by ACM PCA do not have the preceding restrictions\.
 You can use your private CA to create certificates that have any subject name, use any of the supported private key algorithms, any signing algorithm, and any validity period\.
 This is beneficial if you must identify a subject by a specific name or if you cannot rotate certificates easily\.
-For more information, see [Issue a Private Certificate](http://docs.aws.amazon.com/acm-pca/latest/userguide/PcaIssueCert.html)\.
+For more information, see [Issue a Private Certificate](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaIssueCert.html)\.

+**Note**
+The end date of the CA certificate for a private CA must exceed the end date of the requested certificate, or else the certificate request will fail\.

 **Topics**
 + [Requesting a private certificate using the console](#request-private-console)